National Cabinet (Australia): Role and responsibilities

 The National Cabinet is responsible for endorsing and coordinating national actions in Australia in response to the coronavirus pandemic.
-It is advised and supported by the Australian Health Protection Principal Committee (AHPPC), an ongoing body composed of the Chief Medical Officer of the Commonwealth, Brendan Murphy, and the Chief Health Officers of each of the states and territories.
+It is advised and supported by the Australian Health Protection Principal Committee (AHPPC), an ongoing body composed of the Chief Medical Officer of the Commonwealth and the Chief Health Officers of each of the states and territories.
 The AHPPC uses the currently available modelling, research and data to inform the decisions made by the National Cabinet.

-The prime minister said that the National Cabinet has "the status of a cabinet meeting" at a federal level, meaning it has the same confidentiality and Freedom of Information protections as the federal cabinet, under the Freedom of Information Act 1982.
-The legal authority for much of this structure is based on practice and convention, contained in the official Cabinet Handbook; strictly speaking, based on the Westminster system, cabinet decisions do not of themselves have legal authority.
-This comes from the Federal Executive Council, which gives legal force to decisions made by cabinet.
-The "National Partnership on Covid-19 Response" states in Part 6 (46) that the parties "do not intend any of the provisions of this Agreement to be legally enforceable".
+The prime minister at the time, Scott Morrison, has said that the National Cabinet has "the status of a cabinet meeting" at a federal level, meaning it has the same confidentiality and Freedom of Information protections as the federal cabinet, under the Freedom of Information Act 1982.
+However, this was later rejected in the Administrative Appeals Tribunal, which found that the body was not a Cabinet committee and was subject to ordinary freedom of information laws.

 Public policy specialist Jennifer Menzies describes the National Cabinet as "COAG by another name", which has taken on a leadership role during a time of national crisis.
 She writes "Though called a cabinet, the national cabinet is technically an intergovernmental forum.
 The conventions and rules of cabinet, such as cabinet solidarity and the secrecy provisions, do not apply to the national cabinet.
 Its power is that which the leaders of all Australian jurisdictions bring to negotiate on behalf of their people, and to implement the decisions reached."
 This model has been called executive federalism.